codacy/codacy-checkstyle/src/main/resources/docs/description/ArrayTrailingComma.md

       300000000000000000000,  // Just this line added, no other changes }

-If closing brace is on the same line as training comma, this benefit is gone (as the Check does not demand a certain location of curly braces the following two cases will not produce a violation):
+If closing brace is on the same line as training comma, this benefit is gone (as the check does not demand a certain location of curly braces the following two cases will not produce a violation):

     {100000000000000000000,
      200000000000000000000,} // Trailing comma not needed, line needs to be modified anyway